Xiaowei66/IoT_Research_Project/README.md

 # IoT_Research_Project

 UNSW_IoT_Research_Project

-1.Please Clone this reporsity to your local computer
+1. Please Clone this reporsity to your local computer

-2.open terminal and cd to the directory
+2. open terminal and cd to the directory

-3.set up the python3 environment
+3. set up the python3 environment

 4. make sure you install these packages pip install geopy